TEFL TESOL Certification Cambodia - VietnamLength of training: 4 weeks

 More information on TEFL Course Dates

 Degree Requirement: A 4-year BA college degree (or the equivalent) is required to enroll for this course.

 Note: This is a partner course of International TEFL Academy.
 All students receive the full benefits of ITA students and alumni, including lifetime Job Search Guidance.

-Weeks 1 & 2 of course are held in Phnom Penh Cambodia
+Weeks 1 - 3 of course are held in Phnom Penh, Cambodia

-Weeks 3 & 4 are in Ho Chi Minh City, Vietnam
+Week 4 is in Ho Chi Minh City, Vietnam

 Bridging the Confucian strongholds of China with the tropical Buddhist lands of Southeast Asia, Vietnam is a land that overwhelms most visitors with the sublime beauty of its natural settings from the spectacular limestone islands of Ha Long Bay in the north to the vast wetlands of the Mekong Delta in the south.

 Boasting thousands of years of history and culture, Vietnam offers a rare blend of traditional charm and tranquil natural beauty with the dynamism of one of the world’s fastest growing economies and a society that is rapidly opening up to the outside world after decades of war and isolation.
 Here, divine beaches line magnificent coastlines, while inland soaring mountains cloaked by dense, misty forests overlook acre upon acre of rice paddies where farmers in traditional conical hats meticulously tend to the seasonal harvest just as their forefathers have for generations.
 Mirroring the country as a whole, the Vietnamese people are hard working and industrious, and at the same time strikingly friendly and optimistic.